bittdy/Collection/README.md

 ## linear temporal logic
 >motion planning for multi-robot through linear temporal logic

-1. A Formal Approach to Deployment of Robotic Teams in an Urban-Like Environment
+1. A Formal Approach to Deployment of Robotic Teams in an U      rban-Like Environment
 >Use formal method to deploy a robotic teams in an urban-like environment

 2. Fast LTL to B¨uchi Automata Translation